 This section provides various general best practices for sizing your deployment.

-- User density—If concurrency is a concern, calculate how many users will use the environment at the peak of utilization.
+- User density —If concurrency is a concern, calculate how many users will use the environment at the peak of utilization.
 For example, if only 80 percent are using the environment at any time, the environment must support only that number of users (plus a failure capacity).

-- FTT—Dell Technologies recommends sizing storage with NumberOfFailuresToTolerate (FTT) set to 1, which means that you must double the amount of total storage to accommodate the mirroring of each VMDK.
+- FTT —Dell Technologies recommends sizing storage with NumberOfFailuresToTolerate (FTT) set to 1, which means that you must double the amount of total storage to accommodate the mirroring of each VMDK.

-- All-flash compared to hybrid:
+- All-Flash compared with hybrid:

 - Only all-flash configurations offer deduplication and compression for vSAN.
 Dell Technologies recommends all-flash configurations for simplified data management.